B A R E L Y B A D W E B S I T E

 • No, first I'd like to play the famous Election Day puzzle.

 • No, wait, first I want to play your own puzzle (1,100 bytes).
-I realize it's your first effort, but I still have high expectations, and afterwards I'll what I thought.
+I realize it's your first effort, but I still have high expectations, and afterwards I'll let you know what I thought.

 For constructing puzzles . . .